 - Per-diem allowances

 - Overnight accommodation costs

-Minimum wages are generally set by collective agreements for the respective sectors, or in rare cases also by works agreements for individual companies.
+Minimum wages are generally set by collective agreements for the respective sectors, or in rare cases, by works agreements for individual companies.

 No general statutory minimum wage exists in Austria.
-However, salaries, working hours, and other working conditions are usually governed by CBAs (collective bargaining agreements), in addition to statutory provisions.
+However, salaries, working hours, and other working conditions are usually governed by CBAs (collective bargaining agreements) and statutory provisions.

 During the probationary period, an employment contract may be terminated by the employer or by the employee at any time without giving reasons.
 If the parties stipulate a probationary period, it must not exceed one month (apprenticeship: three months)